Flush modular face

 phone line, at least one voice line and one internet line.
 In this case your resulting

-spare pairs would not be quite an excessive provision.
+spare pairs would be no overkill.
 Most do-it-yourselfers

 apparently tend to prefer this solution that makes it all fairly less complicated, even